vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/about.md

 Vale Server, fundamentally, is designed to meet custom needs.
 By allowing nearly every aspect of the application&mdash;e.g., rules, styles, and integrations&mdash;to be customized, it's able to provide a highly tailored experience for all of its users.

-However, even with all the potential for customization, Vale Server's entire [configuration](ini) consists of only two easy-to-share plain text files.
+However, even with all the potential for customization, Vale Server's entire [configuration](ini) consists of only two easy-to-share plain text assets.
 This means that you can easily sync configurations between computers, coworkers, projects, etc.

 ## An open-source core